robbywh/job-board/README.md

 ### 5. Create Storage Bucket

-Create a storage bucket for company logos:
+Create a storage bucket for company logo:

 1. Go to Storage in your Supabase dashboard
-2. Create a new bucket named `company-logos`
+2. Create a new bucket named `company-logo`
 3. Set it to public if you want logos to be publicly accessible

 ### 6. Install Dependencies